Blackstone raises three-quarters of targeted $4.6 billion life sciences fund

-(Reuters) - Private equity firm Blackstone Group Inc (BX.N) has secured $3.4 billion from investors for its first fund dedicated to investments in the life sciences sector, targeting $4.6 billion in total, a regulatory filing showed on Thursday.
+Jan 9 (Reuters) - Private equity firm Blackstone Group Inc has secured $3.4 billion from investors for its first fund dedicated to investments in the life sciences sector, targeting $4.6 billion in total, a regulatory filing showed on Thursday.

 The fund is one of the biggest such funds in the sector.
 The raise underscores investors’ strong appetite for the lucrative returns associated with the development of high-impact drugs, as well as their tolerance for risk given that a therapy’s success is far from certain.